ovo-Tim/ovo-Tim/README.md

 I'm a high school student who enjoys mechanics and love building cool projects.
 I code mostly in Python and Rust, and I'm diving into ML and DL these days.
 I'm trying to share more about my life on [Mastodon](https://woof.tech/@TimTu), maybe you can know me better there. :P

-If you share any same intersts with me, I'm always eager to make new friends.
-Feel free to reach me on [Discord](https://discordapp.com/users/1094658646547365938) or simply email me. 🤗
+Looking for new friends who vibe with the same interests!
+Slide into my DMs on [Discord](https://discordapp.com/users/1094658646547365938) or email me – let’s hang out! 🎉

 > “Passion lies in coding; let’s program a world filled with love!”
 >